CCS PARENT Dashboard

 • Secondary students will not preorder lunches online or in advance.

-• Secondary students will receive free lunch on the first day of school, Wednesday, August 16!
-Lunch will include two slices of cheese or pepperoni pizza, dessert and a water.
+• Secondary students will receive free lunch on the first day of school, Wednesday, September 3.
+Lunch will include cheese or pepperoni pizza, dessert and a bottle of water.
 There will be extra pizza, dessert and water that students may purchase at an additional charge.

-• Thursday, August 17, the lunchroom will serve BBQ and sausage sandwiches and potatoes.
-Friday, August 18, the lunchroom will serve cheeseburgers/hamburgers and tater tots.
-Beginning Monday, August 21, the lunchroom will follow the normal menu entrée selections.
+• Thursday, September 4, student options will include taco salad, burritos or nachos.
+Friday, September 5, student options will include hamburgers, cheeseburgers and tater tots.
 Snacks, Hot Pockets, peanut butter and jelly sandwiches, fruit, chips, drinks, etc. will be available for purchase.

 • Microwaves will be available for student use.